Finnish employee posted overseas

 Working less than six months

-If the country is Norway, Sweden, Denmark or Iceland, you must submit the NT1 information in order to inform the authorities that you, as the Finnish employer, continue to withhold tax in Finland.
-You must file earnings payment reports to submit the required information to the Incomes Register.
-The due date for reporting is the fifth day counting from the first payday when you pay wages to your employee for his or her work in the other Nordic country.
-The NT1 information is used for ensuring that the Nordic country will not demand advance payments of income taxes from your employee.
+If the country where the employee works is Norway, Sweden, Denmark or Iceland, the employer must submit the NT1 form in order to inform the authorities that the Finnish employer continues to withhold tax in Finland.
+This information is reported to the Incomes Register on the earnings payment report.
+The due date for reporting is the fifth day counting from the first date of wage payment to the employee working abroad.
+This is to ensure that the other Nordic country will not demand tax prepayments from the employee.

 The six-month rule